Observe GitLab pipelines and merge requests with Dashboards and SDLC events

 Prerequisites

-• Run apps: app-engine:apps:run
+• Run apps: app-engine:apps:run.

-• View OpenPipeline configurations: openpipeline:configurations:read
+• View OpenPipeline configurations: settings:objects:read.

-• Edit OpenPipeline configurations: openpipeline:configurations:write
+• Edit OpenPipeline configurations: settings:objects:write.

-• Create and edit documents: document:documents:write
+• Create and edit documents: document:documents:write.

-• View documents: document:documents:read
+• View documents: document:documents:read.

 git clone https://github.com/Dynatrace/dynatrace-configuration-as-code-samples.git